alexharri/website/posts/move-to-monorepo.md

 When developers need to upgrade a dependency in one project, it's tempting to skip upgrading the dependency for all projects.

-This inevitably leads to the dependencies of some projects slowly drifting out-of-date.
+This inevitably leads to the dependencies of some projects slowly drifting out of date.

 ## TL;DR: Use a single-version policy